Bitcoin Cash has rapidly become one of the most valuable cryptocurrencies in the world. Here’s why.

 What should I consider before buying Bitcoin Cash?

 Cryptocurrencies are notoriously volatile, and it’s impossible to say for certain whether the value of Bitcoin Cash will go up or down.
 Since its initial release, BCH has grown to become one of the most valuable cryptocurrencies in the world, but it has also seen major price fluctuation from one day to the next.

-From an investment perspective, the stability of Bitcoin Cash is very uncertain.
+From a trader’s perspective, the stability of Bitcoin Cash needs to be reviewed.
 Many skeptics believe that it will not be able to replace bitcoin as the leader in this space, and therefore it may not survive in the long term.
 On the other hand, supporters of BCH believe it offers an improvement over bitcoin and will therefore gain value in the long term and ultimately overtake its predecessor.

 What to watch out for